-- 1. The action against Gold Fields Operations Limited (formerly Western Areas Limited) - High Court of South Africa, Gauteng Local Division, Johannesburg under case number 27627/2008 - 1.
-R&E and African Strategic Investment (Holdings) Limited (ASI), as plaintiffs, continue to progress their action under case number 27627/2008 against Gold Fields Operations Limited (Gold Fields), as defendant.
-This remains the primary action in which R&E and ASI are engaged in. - 2.
-The action comprises of five claims.
-Claims 1 to 4 concern the theft of shares in Randgold Resources Limited (RRL).
-(RRL merged with a Barrick Gold Corporation on 1 January 2019, in a share-for-share merger).
-For convenience, 'RRL shares' are referred to throughout this report.
-Claim 5 relates to the alleged theft by Gold Fields of 94 million shares in Aflease Limited (Aflease). - 3.
-Broadly stated, R&E and ASI claim that the directing and controlling wills and minds of each of JCI and Gold Fields conspired to misappropriate the RRL and Aflease shares to: - 1. raise funds to provide JCI, its subsidiaries and Gold Fields with working capital to sustain their ongoing operations, to settle their liabilities and maintain their financial stability; and - 2. to reward the persons constituting the directing and controlling wills and minds of each of JCI and Gold Fields. - 4.
-In its plea (which followed an agreed stay of the action for some time), Gold Fields denies that it is liable to the plaintiffs.
-It raises two specific defences under the Apportionment of Damages Act 34 of 1956, namely: - 1.
-It argues that due to settlements concluded with other wrongdoers the claims have been compromised; and - 2.
-That if upheld, the claims should be reduced by the extent to which the plaintiffs could have recovered from the other wrongdoers with whom the R&E Group settled. - 5.
-Gold Fields contends further that R&E ought to have put controls in place to detect the unlawful conduct complained of.
+- The action against Gold Fields Operations Limited (formerly Western Areas Limited) High Court of South Africa, Gauteng Local Division, Johannesburg under case number 27627/2008 - 1.1 In 2008, R&E and African Strategic Investment (Holdings) Limited (ASI), as first and second plaintiffs, instituted action out of the High Court against Gold Fields Operations Limited (Gold Fields), the defendant.
+R&E and ASI continue to progress the action to trial which remains their primary focus. - 1.2 The following is a brief overview of the matter: - 1.2.1 The action comprises of five claims. - 1.2.2 Claims 1 to 4 relate to the alleged theft of shares in Randgold Resources Limited (RRL), which merged with Barrick Gold Corporation on 1 January 2019, in a share-forshare merger.
+(For convenience, 'RRL shares' are referred to throughout this report.) - 1.2.3 Claim 5 relates to the alleged theft by Gold Fields of 94 million shares in Aflease Limited (Aflease). - 1.2.4 Broadly stated, R&E and ASI claim that the directing and controlling wills and minds of each of JCI and Gold Fields conspired to misappropriate the RRL and Aflease shares to: - 1.2.4.1 raise funds to provide JCI, its subsidiaries and Gold Fields with working capital to sustain their ongoing operations, to settle their liabilities and maintain their financial stability; and - 1.2.4.2 to reward the persons constituting the directing and controlling wills and minds of each of JCI and Gold Fields. - 1.2.5 Following the institution of the action, it was stayed by agreement with Gold Fields pending the outcome of an action against R&E's former auditor, PricewaterhouseCoopers Inc. - 1.2.6 Gold Fields, in its plea, denies that it is liable to R&E and ASI.
+It raises two specific defences under the Apportionment of Damages Act 34 of 1956, namely that: - 1.2.6.1 due to settlements concluded with other wrongdoers the claims against it have been compromised; and - 1.2.6.2 if upheld, the claims should be reduced by the extent to which R&E and ASI could have recovered from the other wrongdoers with whom the R&E Group settled.